Freedom and independence as a digital nomad?

 Pitfalls in tax and social security law

-But these sources of income pose a lot of problems: If freelancers sell used equipment such as the laptop or the car on eBay, for example, which you had tax-deducted at the time of purchase, the freelancers become commercial sellers.
+But these sources of income pose a lot of problems: If freelancers sell used equipment such as laptops or cars on Ebay, which you had claimed for tax purposes when buying them, the freelancers become commercial sellers.
 But freelancers who trade privately on eBay also run the risk of losing their freelance status.
-Possible consequences: In the future you will also have to pay trade tax on your (previously) freelance income above an exemption limit.
+Possible consequences: In future, you will also have to pay trade tax for your (previously) freelance income above an exemption limit.

 Artist social insurance is also difficult.
 Many freelancers are insured very cheaply here, but have not taken into account that you can stay abroad for a maximum of 2 years as part of a KSK insurance.
 And since companies have had more control over whether they are subject to social security contributions, anger is great in many companies.
 After all, those who order a website or distribute PR orders are already subject to the KSK.
 Around 250.000 companies are even subject to contributions without even knowing it.